jasonsbeer/Amiga-N2630/README.md

 NOTE: Any SDRAM at least 2Mx16 in capacity in the 54-TSOP II footprint may be placed.
 However, it is not possible to achieve more than 8 megabytes of Zorro 2 RAM capacity.

 ### Zorro 3
 Zorro 3 RAM is the Amiga RAM found in the 32-bit address space of the Motorola 68030 processor.
+The Zorro 3 RAM on the N2630 supports the cache burst mode of the 68030 processor.
 Both Zorro 2 and Zorro 3 RAM are used together on the N2630 card.
 Thus, the total memory available to the system will be the sum of the Zorro 2 and Zorro 3 RAM.

 Zorro 3 SDRAMs may be installed in different configurations to achieve a specific amount of final RAM (Table 1a).
 SDRAM must be installed in pairs, or banks, to achieve the needed 32 bit data path.
 Positions U406 and U407 represent the "low" bank and positions U408 and U409 represent the "high" bank.
 The banks must be populated as the low bank only or both low and high banks.
 The high bank will not function without the low bank populated.
 The SDRAM footprint is 54-TSOP II.
 The indicated jumpers must be set as shown or your system may not function correctly.
 When installing both banks, jumpers J400 and J401 must be set as shown in tables 1b and 1c.
 If only the low bank is populated, these jumpers are not used.